Covid-19 and Endometriosis

-Dr. Seckin and Dr. Goldstein and the team at Seckin Endometriosis Center are here for you during the Covid-19 pandemic.
+Dr. Seckin and the team at Seckin Endometriosis Center are here for you during the Covid-19 pandemic.
 Our goal is to maintain your continuity of care while keeping you and your family safe.
 We are now offering HIPAA-compliant Telemedicine Consultations, as well as Office Visits.
 Please read the following details:

 Our appointments during Covid-19

 We are currently seeing a limited number of new patients.
 Please call the office for further details or to schedule an appointment.
 We are also offering telemedicine for your safety and convenience M-F. Please call to book an appointment.